kkohbrok/mls-virtual-clients/draft-kohbrok-mls-virtual-clients.md

 # Client emulation

-A set S of emulator clients that want to emulate one or more virtual clients must first form an MLS heirarchical group G with membership S. Emulator clients in S use G to coordinate their emulation of G's virtual clients.
+A set C of emulator clients that want to emulate one or more virtual clients must first form an MLS heirarchical group G with membership C. The emulator clients use G to coordinate their shared virtual clients.
 Just like real clients, a virtual client V can create, join or participate in any group S, even acting as an emulator client itself for some other virtual client.
-If V joins a group S then this makes G a subgroup of supergroup S and with V being G's representative in V. G may have 0 or more representatives which can each be a member of 0 or more supergroups.
-But G can have at most 1 representative in a given subgroup S. Emulating clients in G MUST ensure that G and all of its supergroups have distinct group IDs.
+If V joins a group S then this makes G a subgroup of supergroup G where V is called G's representative in V. G may have 0 or more representatives which can each be a member of 0 or more supergroups.
+But G can have at most 1 representative in a given supergroup.
+Emulating clients in G MUST ensure that G and all of its supergroups have distinct group IDs.

 An emulator client E in G creates a new virtual client V of G by assigning the V